 - Have a GPA of 3.30 or higher in courses applicable to the BS in Civil Engineering.

 - Gain approval for a departmental honors design or research project prior to applying for graduation.
 Present an oral presentation and written report of project results eight weeks prior to scheduled graduation.
-The project proposal and final written report must be approved by the student’s academic advisor and the chair of Civil Engineering Department.
+The project proposal and final written report must be approved by the student’s academic advisor and the chair of the Department of Civil Engineering.

 - Pass the Fundamentals of Engineering Examination in or prior to the fall semester of the senior year.

-- Document a minimum of eight weeks work experience in an engineering or engineering-related position.
+- Document a minimum of eight weeks of work experience in an engineering or engineering-related position.